cunningham-lab/_neurolib_deprecated/README.md

 ## Usage

 This library is at the moment in an alpha stage.
-Any use ot this code should start from the tests folder.
-Report any bug to the developer
+It is recommended to use this code starting from the tests folder.
+As usual, to run any specific test, first add the root directory of neurolib to your PYTHONPATH as usual:

+$ export PYTHONPATH=path_to_neurolib:PYTHONPATH

+Please report bugs.